sinclairzx81/typebox/readme.md

 ### Utility Types

-TypeBox supports a subset of TypeScripts built-in [Utility Types](https://www.typescriptlang.org/docs/handbook/utility-types.html).
+TypeBox supports a subset of TypeScript's built-in [Utility Types](https://www.typescriptlang.org/docs/handbook/utility-types.html).
 These types operate on schemas of `Type.Object({...})` only.
 The following table outlines the TypeBox mappings between TypeScript and JSON schema.

 ```typescript
 ┌────────────────────────────────┬─────────────────────────────┬─────────────────────────────┐